techreturners/lm-code-kata-typescript-starter/README.md

 It assumes that you have Node and NPM installed.

-If you haven't yet installed these, it's worth following the instructions on the Scala refresh exercises regarding Scala setup and installation
+If you haven't yet installed these, it's worth following the instructions on the JavaScript refresh exercises regarding Node setup and installation

 https://github.com/techreturners/js_coding_exercises